 - App subscriptions or online fitness groups can help keep you accountable during the cold months where you might be exercising alone.

 - “Put together an exercise grab bag of things you can reach for on those poor weather days,” says Jackie.
 These items could include resistance bands, light weights, yoga blocks, and an exercise mat.

-- Squats, lunges and pushups with additional weights are great exercises that can be done in any home or apartment.
+- Squats, lunges and pushups with additional weights are great exercises that can be done in any home.
 Adding slowness, pulses, or an unstable surface can turn the easiest movement into a strengthening activity.